B&F: 1797

 Distribution

-and Abundance: Fairly common.
+and Abundance: Unknown/under-recorded.

 Primary Habitat: Woodland.